rightteaminc/release-notes-formatter/README.md

 This project includes unit tests found in `test_main.py`.
 Any changes, additions, or removals in `main.py` must be accounted for in the tests.

-Tests can be run using the following command: `python -m unittest test_main.py`
+Tests can be run using the Makefile as described above.

 ## Licesnse